 Please Note: A faculty member or a designated teaching assistant must be present to conduct or monitor classes during screenings in the Viewing Room.

-The Viewing Room should be vacated at least ten minutes prior to the closing time of the Film & Video Collection.
+The Viewing Room should be vacated at least fifteen minutes prior to the closing time of the Film & Video Collection.

 The Film & Video Collection has a Media Research Room available for use by University of Delaware faculty in researching and previewing materials for curriculum support.
 The Media Research Room provides a quiet space where faculty can work in privacy and is equipped with a desk, an LCD TV monitor, DVD player (multi-region, standard definition, and Blu-ray), VHS player (NTSC and PAL), and networked computer.
 There are also a number of print resources and catalogs available for use in searching film and video titles and distributors.
 Film & Video Collection staff will be happy to work with faculty in locating videos from a wide range of sources and assist them in selection of video programs including academic films, documentaries, international films, special purpose videos, and feature films.
 The Media Research Room is located in Room 005, Film & Video Collection on the lower level of the Morris Library and may be scheduled for use by faculty when the Film & Video Collection is open.
 To schedule please call 831-8461.
 At times when the room is not scheduled, instructors may use it on a first-come basis.

 Please Note: Because of its size and location, the Media Research Room is intended for individual use and is not suitable for use by classes.